L.A. to Asheville: Musician Ben Lovett Finds Inspiration in the Mountains

 “In New York and LA, you are just an organism and your reward is simply being able to exist.
 Here there’s a magic shimmer.
 The reward of living here is so deeply gratifying.
 I can pursue the same dreams and goals here.
 It just allows the simple things to be simple.”

 Lovett identifies creative collaboration as a major difference and compelling draw to Asheville’s arts and music community.
-His recent project with the Asheville Symphony Orchestra and the Asheville Sessions, for example, recorded at Echo Mountain Studio, features one of Lovett’s compositions.
+His project with the Asheville Symphony Orchestra and the Asheville Sessions, for example, recorded at Echo Mountain Studio, features one of Lovett’s compositions.

 Lovett has also collaborated with Asheville-based filmmaker Paul Schattel, including a short film shot at the Masonic Temple.
 Recently, the experts at Moog collaborated with him on his newly released project “Synchronicity.”
 The recording was done on old analogue equipment and recorded in the vein of late 70s classic sci-fi electronic film scores.
 “To be able to go back to Moog, to the source, and find those sounds again was amazing,” said Lovett.